drawbuildplay/drawbuildplay.github.io/content/blog/home-building-checklist/index.md

 pin_image = "pins/50-awesome-hacks-building-a-home.png"
 +++

-## Building a Home Checklist: Starting Your Journey
+## Checklist for Building a Home: Starting Your Journey

 ### Choosing a Location